 You might not have realized but, given that this was 2006, it was pre-iPhone and the potential for 24×7 work connectivity.
 In that respect I think I was lucky.

-There’s increasingly more help available online to help people to maintain their wellbeing.
+There’s increasingly more help available online to help people to maintain their mental health and well-being.
 For instance, this infographic that was shared on Twitter for #WorldMentalHealthDay on October 10th:

 I also have techniques, or tricks, to help me.
 I fall asleep listening to podcasts – because it simply switches my brain off.
 And I smile.
 I try to smile a lot, despite my personal capacity for moaning.
 It just makes me happier – try it to see how it feels.